 Orange, in itself, is a bright and energetic color, and that’s precisely the message it conveys.
 If you’ve been feeling down lately, pack yourself a gorgeous orange bouquet for some positive energy.
 Also, they express pride and fascination.

-Orange roses can also be gifted on occasions when you want to tell someone that you admire what they did or that you’re proud of them.
+Orange rose’s symbolic meaning means they can be gifted on occasions when you want to tell someone that you admire what they did or that you’re proud of them.
 They also represent passionate romance, so if you’re looking for an unusual gift for your significant other, orange roses are a marvelous choice.
 Want a pop of cheerfulness in your wedding decor?
 Complement white roses with orange ones.

 There aren’t real, true blue roses in nature.
 True blue roses are produced by dyeing white roses.
 If you prefer a naturally existing variety, you can opt for a purplish-blue rose.